 Park Academy teachers are trained in research-based, multi-sensory methodologies.
 Most teachers have also obtained their Master’s degrees in education or their specific field.
 Learn more about our instructors on the Meet Our Team page.

 Park Academy is accredited through Cognia and is working toward additional accreditation through the Northwest Association of Independent Schools (NWAIS).
 Park Academy has met the criteria as a Candidate Member with NWAIS.
 These organizations provide both program oversight and professional development resources.

-Mr. Lowery has spent most of his 20 years as a professional educator working in the independent school special education community.
+Dr. Lowery has spent most of his 20 years as a professional educator working in the independent school special education community.
 He served as teacher and counselor for Gately Academy and as principal of Bridges Middle School.
 He is currently finishing his Doctorate in Educational Leadership with a focus on social justice and special education.
-In addition, Mr. Lowery served as the local co-chair for the International Dyslexia Association Conference, which hosted more than 2,800 attendees in Portland Oregon on November 7-10, 2019.
+In addition, Dr. Lowery served as the local co-chair for the International Dyslexia Association Conference, which hosted more than 2,800 attendees in Portland Oregon on November 7-10, 2019.
 Currently, he is a committee member on the NWAIS Standards and Practices Committee and the International Dyslexia Association, Oregon Branch’s Nominating Committee.

 When he is not immersed in the world of education you can find him out and about on adventures with his wife, Jessica, and two children, Jackson and Sophia.